List of Dutch inventions and innovations: Concept of behavioral finance (1688)

 Joseph de la Vega was in 1688 the first person to give an account of irrational behaviour in financial markets.
 His 1688 book Confusion of Confusions, has been described as the first precursor of modern behavioural finance, with its descriptions of investor decision-making still reflected in the way some investors operate today.

-Concept of investment fund (1774)

-The first investment fund has its roots back in 1774.
-The Dutch merchant Adriaan van Ketwich formed a trust named Eendragt Maakt Magt.
-The name of Ketwich's fund translates to "unity creates strength".
-In response to the financial crisis of 1772–1773, Ketwich's aim was to provide small investors an opportunity to diversify (Rouwenhorst & Goetzman, 2005).
-This investment scheme can be seen as the first near-mutual fund.
-In the years following, near-mutual funds evolved and become more diverse and complex.

 Mutual fund (1774)

 The first mutual funds were established in 1774 in the Netherlands.
 Amsterdam-based businessman Adriaan van Ketwich is often credited as the originator of the world's first mutual fund.
 The first mutual fund outside the Netherlands was the Foreign & Colonial Government Trust, which was established in London in 1868.

 Foods and drinks

 Gibbing (14th century)

 Gibbing is the process of preparing salt herring (or soused herring), in which the gills and part of the gullet are removed from the fish, eliminating any bitter taste.
 The liver and pancreas are left in the fish during the salt-curing process because they release enzymes essential for flavor.
 The fish is then cured in a barrel with one part salt to 20 herring.
 Today many variations and local preferences exist on this process.
 The process of gibbing was invented by Willem Beuckelszoon (aka Willem Beuckelsz, William Buckels or William Buckelsson), a 14th-century Zealand Fisherman.
 The invention of this fish preservation technique led to the Dutch becoming a seafaring power.
 This invention created an export industry for salt herring that was monopolized by the Dutch.